nathan-ts/pagination/README.md

-# Hatchways Times
+# The Times

-Hatchways Times is a website that lists blog posts.
+The Times is a website that lists blog posts.
 All data is located in `src/data/blogs.json` file and loaded directly into client without a server.

 Example blog post data: